Battle of Matapan: Previous movements

+Battle

 At sunrise, Ibrahim attacked Venice's rear division with six of his ships; the rest of the Ottoman fleet sailed ahead and attacked the Venetian van and center.
 At noon the two fleets approached the eastern side of the gulf.
 The leading ships then turned as the wind shifted from the southeast, which put the leading Venetian ships to windward of the Ottoman fleet for the first time.
 Seeing his advantage, Diedo attacked.
 In the early afternoon the Ottoman fleet retired, sailing for the Cervi–Cerigo (Elafonisos–Kythira) passage; the Venetians and allies sailed for Cape Matapan, the southern tip of the Mani Peninsula.
-Neither side wished to continue the fight.
+Neither the Ottomans nor most of the Catholic states wished to continue the fight, except Portugal.

+With the exception of the Portuguese, all the other Catholic fleets hurried to retreat to the coast.
+Bearing this in mind, a French Admiral, sent a delegate of his on board of the Portuguese flagship with the mission of removing the Portuguese fleet.
+That delegate, upon realizing that the Portuguese Admiral was not willing to obey such nonsense, reminded him that the brief obligated him to strict obedience.

+It was then that Lopo Furtado de Mendonça remembered putting the copy of the brief, received from the hands of Bellefontaine, in his pocket.
+He took it out of his pocket, crumpled it into a ball, put it in the mouth of a bronze cannon, ordered the signal fire to be raised and exclaimed to the Frenchman, appalled:

+"Go tell to the Bailli de Bellefontaine that I sent the Pope's brief to the Turks through the mouths of my cannons!"

+After an hour of fighting, the Turkish fleet was put to flight.
+The Portuguese had won, alone, the Battle of Matapan.
+When the Portuguese ships, on their return, anchored in the port of Messina, to rest the garrisons and repair the damage, they were cheered upon disembarking, with the people of the riverside rushing with gifts to the sailors.

 Aftermath

-The battle was considered a victory for Venice and her allies.
-Each allied state gave their own ships complete credit for any achievements.
-Accounts are highly unreliable; many list forces which were not actually present at the battle.

 In Lisbon, the victory off Matapan was celebrated and served to enhance John V's international prestige.
 For the support given to the allied Catholic forces, the Portuguese King received the title of the "Most Faithful" and the arch-episcopacy of Lisbon was elevated to the status of a patriarchate.

 The Seventh Ottoman–Venetian War was the last conflict between the two powers.
-It ended with an Ottoman victory and Venice losing its major Greek possession, the Kingdom of the Morea.
 The war ended with the Treaty of Passarowitz in 1718.